flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 So far we have discussed two very different operating systems that reside in this console and run concurrently.
 This seems fairly simple, although both have to be carefully coordinated during the start of the console to work properly afterwards.

-That being said, the boot process of this console is as follows `r cite("operating_system-boot")`:
+That being said, the boot process of this console is as follows [@operating_system-boot]:

 1. User taps the ON button on the console.
 2. **Boot0** stage: Starlet runs a hardwired program found in its embedded Mask ROM (1.5 KB).